 How Much: $30 per vehicle for seven days

 How Long: a few hours to a few days

 Amenities: shuttle, camping, lodging, restaurant, snack bar, gift shops, restrooms

 How else can we help?

 Need a place to stay?
 Springdale is closest to Zion and has several good lodging options.
 St. George, Cedar City, Hurricane or Kanab also make a good base for a trip to Zion and other nearby attractions.
 Two places I really like are Zion Ponderosa Ranch and Resort on the east side of the park and Coral Springs Resort, just north of St. George.
-Explore these and other options at Booking.com.
+Click the button to check rates and availability on TripAdvisor.

 Need tips for other great places near Zion National Park?
 Here are our tips for other great places nearby.